buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

         }
         else
         {
-            // The state machine has more work to do.
-Restart the timer.
-Again you might choose
+            // The state machine still has more work to do, so signal another run again,
-            // to use TriggerNow.
+            // just like at the beginning.
-            _timer.ApplyAction("Start");
+            Runtime.UpdateFrequency |= UpdateFrequency.Once;
         }
     }
 }